responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 #### Folders

-The api is contained within the `server` directory.
+The API is contained within the `server` directory.
 The following folders are present in the project:

 - **fields/**: Contains the field definitions for the GraphQL root fields.
 - **generated/**: Holds the generated GraphQL types derived from the schema using the GraphQL code generator CLI.